Cold-Bore-Capital/dbt-cbc-utils/README.md

 - `metric` (required): The metric to measure in the chart.
 - `model` (optional, however either `model` or `cte` is required): The name of the model to use for the chart.
 - `cte` (optional, however either `model` or `cte` is required): If the macro is being used after a CTE, the name of the CTE to use for the chart.
-- `filter_dimensions` (optional): A list of dimensions to filter the data by.
-These can be used as filters only, not as dimensions in the chart.
 - `start_date` (optional): The start date for the chart data.

 #### Example Usage